Aphantasia: The rare brain condition that darkens the mind’s eye

 Bainbridge and her coauthors suggest that these results not only support the idea that object and spatial information is store in separate neural networks.
 They also provide “experimental validation” for aphantasia as a valid psychological phenomenon.

-And Bainbridge’s study has joined an ever-growing panoply.
+Bainbridge’s study has joined an ever-growing body of research.
 A 2018 study, also published in Cortex, measured the binocular rivalry—the visual phenomenon in which awareness fluctuates when different images are presented to each eye—of participants with and without aphantasia.
 When primed beforehand, control participants choose the primed stimuli more often than not.
 Meanwhile, aphantastic participants showed no such favoritism, whether primed or not.
 Like Bainbridge’s study, these results suggest a physiological underpinning for aphantasia.

 Another critical factor is growing awareness.
 As more studies and stories are published, more and more people are realizing they aren’t alone.
 Such a realization can empower others to come forward and share their experiences, which in turn spurs researchers with new questions and experiences to study and hypothesize over.